kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 ## 5.2.1

-- Added a Vue slot which enables the usage of TwemojiPicker as a headless component.
+- Added a Vue slot which enables the usage of TwemojiPicker as a headless component

 ## 5.2.0

-- The popover dependency has been updated (vue-tooltip -> popper.js v2) for achieving a better bundle size.
+- The popover dependency has been updated (vue-tooltip -> popper.js v2) for achieving a better bundle size

 ## 5.1.1

-- EmojiService and TextareaParser added to the default export.
+- EmojiService and TextareaParser added to the default export

 ## 5.1.0

 - Documentation rewrite.
-Made with VuePress.
+Made with VuePress

 ## 5.0.5